Workplace Discrimination in California

 Let’s take an example.
 California became the first state where ethnic hair and the right to wear it naturally became a right.
 In other states, employers may discriminate against natural hair because of racial discrimination.

 The California Department of Fair Employment and Housing prevents discrimination in the workplace.
-No one can discriminate against you on the basis of Ancestry, age, race, sex, or religious affiliation.
+No one can discriminate against you based on Ancestry, age, race, sex, or religious affiliation.
 In addition, military and marital status are also protected, as well as genetic information and those with disabilities.

 Title VII of the Civil Rights Act of 1964

-This specifically prohibits employers from discriminating against employees on the basis of race, religion, sex, color, or national origin.
-It typically applies to organizations with 15 or more employees.
-It also applies to schools (both public and private) and labor organizations.
-The EEOC’s primary responsibility is enforcing this law.
+This law specifically prohibits employers from discriminating based on race, religion, sex, color, or national origin and generally applies to organizations with 15 or more employees.
+It also extends to schools, both public and private, as well as labor organizations.
+The Equal Employment Opportunity Commission (EEOC) oversees and enforces these protections.

 The Unruh Civil Rights Act prevents discrimination against any consumer based upon a protcted characterisric.
 In addition, no business can discriminate against an individual because of citizenship status or lack of mastery of the English language.